kube-zen/zen-lock/charts/zen-lock/README.md

 A Helm chart for deploying zen-lock, a Zero-Knowledge secret manager for Kubernetes.

+**Zero-Knowledge Definition**: Zero-knowledge applies to the ZenLock CRD (ciphertext).
+API server/etcd cannot read the ZenLock CRD payload (ciphertext).
+Runtime delivery is plaintext by design (Kubernetes Secret + volume mount).
+Runtime delivery exposes plaintext to the workload and to any principal that can read the generated Kubernetes Secret.

 ## Introduction

 zen-lock provides Zero-Knowledge secret management for Kubernetes.

-The source-of-truth (ZenLock CRD) is encrypted and stored as ciphertext in etcd.
-Runtime injection uses short-lived Kubernetes Secrets that contain decrypted data; RBAC and etcd encryption-at-rest are required for defense-in-depth.
+ZenLock CRDs store only ciphertext (source-of-truth).
+During Pod injection, zen-lock decrypts in the webhook and creates an ephemeral Kubernetes Secret containing plaintext, which is mounted into the Pod.
+Protect ephemeral Secrets via RBAC and etcd encryption-at-rest.

 ## Prerequisites